szalouk/cs131_notes_dev/_chapters/images/resizing.md

 <a name='image-retargeting-overview'></a>
 ## Image Retargeting and Resizing Overview
-In today's world, we use devices of various shapes and sizes to consume information and display images and videos.
-When we go from a laptop to a mobile phone, we see that the image size is significantly smaller and its pixel information is changed.
-This topic introduces the techniques used for resizing images while accounting for important content and limiting artifacts that may be caused by rescaling.

 ### Problem Statement
 Input an image of size $n \times m$ and return an image of new size $n' \times m'$ which will be a good representative of original image.
 Upon retargeting, the expectations are: